Are you encountering problems when you start Minecraft launcher on your computer greeted with a Minecraft not responding message?

 Step 5.
 Lastly, Windows will automatically check for an update on your operating system.
 Follow the on-screen prompts to update to the latest version of Windows.

-After updating Windows, restart your computer and try launching Minecraft to see if the not responding error would still occur on the game.
+After updating Windows, restart your computer and try launching Minecraft through the Minecraft launcher to see if the not responding error would still occur on the game.

-If Minecraft is unable to launch correctly on your computer and freezes right away, the game may lack specific permissions on your operating system, which causes the problem.
+If you get a Minecraft not responding error on your computer and freezes right away, the game may lack specific permissions on your operating system, which causes the problem.

-To fix this, you can try running the game as an administrator to bypass any restrictions set by Windows on the game.
+To fix this, you can try running the Minecraft launcher as an administrator to bypass any restrictions set by Windows on the game.

 Check out the step-by-step guide below.

 Step 1.
-On your computer, go to the Desktop and find the Minecraft shortcut.
+On your computer, go to the Desktop and find the Minecraft launcher shortcut.

 Step 2.
-Right-click on the Minecraft’s icon and click on Run as Administrator.
+Right-click on the Minecraft icon and click on Run as Administrator.

 Step 3.
-Lastly, when a prompt appears, press on Yes.
+Lastly, when a prompt appears, press on Yes to run this program as an administrator.

-After that, see if Minecraft would continue launching without any problems.
-However, if Minecraft still hangs and enters a not responding state, you can proceed to the next method below.
+After that, open the Minecraft launcher to see if Minecraft would continue launching without any problems.
+However, if Minecraft still freezes and enters a not responding state, you can proceed to the next method below.

 Check out: How to Fix Discord not Opening

 Step 1.
-On your computer, press on the Windows Key + S and search for Device Manager.
+On your computer, press Windows Key + S and search for Device Manager in the dialogue box and press enter.

 Step 2.
 After that, click on Open to start the Windows Device Manager.

 Step 3.
-Now, inside the Device Manager, click on Display Adapters to expand it.
+Now, inside the Device Manager, click on Display Adapters to expand it and show your graphics card driver.

 Step 4.
-Lastly, right-click on your graphics card and select Update Driver to start updating your drivers.
+Right-click on your graphics card and select Update Driver to start updating your graphics driver.
 Follow the on-screen prompts to guide you through the process.

-After updating your graphics card, restart your computer and try launching Minecraft once again to see if the game would continue starting up on your computer.
+After updating your graphics card driver, restart your computer and open the Minecraft launcher once again to see if the Minecraft not responding error has been fixed.

 What makes Minecraft so popular is the library of mods that you can use on the game.
 You can choose from hundreds of mods created by other users that you can play with your friends or other players online.